Kin-Zhang/DeltaFlow/README.md

 ## 2. Quick Start

 Don't forget to active Python environment before running the code.
+If you want to use [wandb](wandb.ai), replace all `entity="kth-rpl",` to your own entity otherwise tensorboard will be used locally.
+And free yourself from trainning, you can download the pretrained weight from [HuggingFace](https://huggingface.co/kin-zhang/OpenSceneFlow) and we provided the detail `wget` command in each model section.

 ```bash
 mamba activate opensf